sunset

 The municipal Nancy Parking Lot is to the west of the Welcome Centre across from the Beer Store.

 There is a canoe/kayak/SUP launch at Wasaga Sports Park located off of Klondike Park Road.
-Canoes, kayaks, and SUPs are also permitted to launch off of the beach except in the designated swim zone located in Beach Area 1 between Spruce Street and 3rd Street.
+Canoes, kayaks, and SUPs are also permitted to launch off of the beach except in the designated swim zone located in Beach Area 1 between Spruce Street and 3rd Street, or within closed areas marked by fencing and signage.

 Boats must adhere to the designated swim zone in Beach Area 1 and obey all maritime laws and navigational buoys.

-Vessels are permitted to come into shore slowly with a safe distance from swimmers or anchor anywhere along Wasaga Beach Provincial Park with the exception of the designated swim zone in Beach Area 1 between Spruce Street and 3rd.
+Vessels are permitted to come into dead slow with no wake maintaining a safe distance from swimmers or anchor anywhere along Wasaga Beach Provincial Park with the exception of the designated swim zone in Beach Area 1 between Spruce Street and 3rd Street, or within closed areas marked by fencing and signage.

 11. Can I drive my ATV in the park?